 I was one of those who didn’t understand it completely, until late 2019, when I fell ill!

-This led me into a 2 year deep dive into understanding food and it’s impact on the body.
+This led me into a 2 year deep dive into understanding food and its impact on the body.
 That’s when I learned just how important protein is to the body.

 Here is part of my conversation with Lara Clevengar. “when we’re younger our body is more capable of maintaining muscle mass on less than adequate protein intake.
 As we age our body is less resilient and has higher protein intake requirements to maintain lean body mass”

-🩺 Handy Tip: Always consult a registered dietician to get help on best nutrition options customized to your body.
+🩺 Handy Tip: Always consult a registered dietician to get help on the best nutrition options customized to your body.

 Building blocks are what your body needs to keep your body running and growing.
-They are CRUCIAL for building muscles, skin elasticity and bone support.
+They are CRUCIAL for building muscles, skin elasticity, and bone support.

 – Histidine